Limb and joint preservation in Denver

 Advanced limb preservation care

 We may refer you to our partners at Colorado Limb Consultants (CLC) if you are experiencing unique conditions such as sarcoma, avascular necrosis or bone infections.
 When it comes to more complex orthopedic and orthopedic oncological procedures, we are proud to partner with CLC because, like us, they believe in developing long-term medical relationships, keeping your goals front of mind and giving you complete autonomy in your care.
-From consultations and surgery through recovery and maintenance, we will all be with you every step of the way.
+Together, we support you through each step of your care.

 Imaging and laboratory testing